adnovum/sonar-build-breaker/README.md

 4. Update the documentation (this `README.md`) with new configuration parameters and usage notes
 5. Make sure your change works with all versions of SonarQube starting at the minimum version defined in `pom.xml`
+   1. You can use the scripts in the `verification` folder to check compatibility.
+See the [verification/README.md](verification/README.md) for details.
-   1. If you need to upgrade the base SonarQube version, create an issue for discussion first
+   2. If you need to upgrade the base SonarQube version, create an issue for discussion first
-   2. Once upgraded, the base version will not be downgraded
+   3. Once upgraded, the base version will not be downgraded